-- A deep understanding of various disabilities and special educational needs encountered in classrooms. - Effective strategies to provide comprehensive and personalized support for academic success and socio-emotional development. - Development as education professionals focused on the critical importance of educational inclusion and diversity. - Promotion of a student-centered approach that values individual strengths. - Skills to collaborate with other education professionals to design personalized teaching plans and coordinate support services for students.
+- A deep understanding of various disabilities and special educational needs encountered in classrooms. - Effective strategies to provide comprehensive and personalized support for academic success and socio-emotional development. - Promotion of a student-centered approach that values individual strengths. - Skills to collaborate with other education professionals to design personalized teaching plans and coordinate support services for students.